 Primary materials: Paper napkins, glue, acrylic paint.

-My main artistic goal was to have something with a sense of movement and asymmetry.
+My main artistic goal here was a sense of movement and asymmetry.
 Also, whenever I had a decision to make, I opted to put less material on rather than more—which is not how I typically do things.

-I lightly sanded this with a vibratory sander, sanded by hand, and smoothed certain areas with a rotary tool.
+I lightly sanded this with a random-orbital sander, sanded more by hand, and smoothed certain areas with a rotary tool.

 For painting I did a slightly simplified version of something I have already done.
 It was a very straightforward and I’m happy with the results.
 The naturally rough texture of the papier-mache is perfectly suited for old bone colors.